Svraga/r2s-machine-learning-805431/README.md

 * AutoTokenizer, AutoModelForCausalLM: generic tokenizer and causal language model interface from HuggingFace
 * SentenceTransformer (SBert): to calculate the similarity score for Japanese

-More in-depth explanation of how the transfomers have been used can be found later on.
+More in-depth explanation of how the transformers have been used can be found later on.

 ## INTRODUCTION
 The goal of the project is to develop a model for semantic similarity between two sentences in different languages, trained on the augmented multilingual dataset from the Rosetta Stone.

 ## METHODS
 The provided dataset includes eleven languages: English (en), Spanish (es), French (fr), Italian (it), Japanese (ja), Dutch (nl), Polish (pl), Portuguese (pt), Russian (ru), Chinese (zh), and German (de).
-It consists of 959,080 rows and 5 columns: `'sentence1'`, `'sentence2'`, `'lang1'`, `'lang2'`, and `'similarity score'`, where sentences in each language are translated into all other languages.
+It consists of 959,080 rows and 5 columns: `'sentence1'`, `'sentence2'`, `'score'`, `'lang1'`, and `'lang2'`, where sentences in each language are translated into all other languages.
 Some sentences share the same meaning, resulting in a high similarity score, while others differ and therefore have a low score.

 We divided the process into three phases: **Data Processing**, **Data Augmentation**, and **Model Development and Evaluation**.